 )

-This guarantees both valid JSON AND the correct schema.
-It is the most reliable method for API usage.
-The limitation: it only controls the structure.
-The CONTENT of each field is still determined by the prompt quality.
-If your prompt is vague, you get valid JSON full of hallucinated data.
+This gives you valid JSON AND the right shape.
+It is the most reliable method when using the API.
+But it only controls the structure.
+The CONTENT of each field still depends on your prompt.
+If your prompt is vague, you get valid JSON full of made-up data.

-This is where sinc-LLM's 6-band structure becomes essential.
-By specifying FORMAT and CONSTRAINTS bands, you get reliable JSON from any model through any interface:
+This is where sinc-LLM's 6-band structure helps.
+You set the FORMAT and CONSTRAINTS bands.
+Then you get reliable JSON from any model, through any interface:

 {